 promise to raise from the dead"

-is simply more proof that Quorthon lied about not hearing Venom until after this album had already been released.
-I can understand
+it is simply more proof that Quorthon lied about not hearing Venom until after this album had already been released.
+I can

-why he might have felt it necessary to deny this, but there is no shame in being inspired by someone.
-Many would say that
+understand why he might have felt it necessary to deny this, but there is no shame in being inspired by someone.
+Many would

-Bathory took what Venom created and perfected it, myself included.
-At any rate, this is one of the most memorable songs on
+say that Bathory took what Venom created and perfected it, myself included.
+At any rate, this is one of the most memorable

 The L.P. concludes with "War".
 This intense song owes a lot to Motorhead, regarding